West Gate Freeway: Heavy vehicles

-When West Gate Tunnel opens to traffic in 2025, heavy commercial vehicles will be tolled on the section of the West Gate Freeway between Millers Road and Hyde Street.
-These tolls also automatically cover the use of West Gate Tunnel and its connector roads to the city, or the new Hyde Street on and off-road ramps, without incurring additional tolls.
-The freeway tolls will still be charged to heavy vehicles not using tunnel or Hyde Street ramps, such as entering or exiting at Williamstown Road or using the West Gate Bridge.
+Heavy commercial vehicles are tolled at a heavy vehicle toll point on the West Gate Freeway between Millers Road and Hyde Street.
+These tolls also automatically cover the use of West Gate Tunnel and its connector roads to the city, or the Hyde Street on and off-road ramps, without incurring additional tolls.
+The toll applies to all heavy vehicles passing through the toll point even if they are not accessing the tunnel or Hyde Street ramps, such as entering or exiting anywhere else on the freeway or using the West Gate Bridge.